How to speed up your invoice processing workflow with AP software

-The history of accounting software
+The history of invoice processing workflows

 Accounting automation is a main component in digitization efforts.
 It’s been around since the 1880s when William Burroughs invented the adding machine.
 You might be thinking the first version of a calculator doesn’t fit into the modern definition of automation.
 Indeed, the adding machine didn’t have memory, but it did allow accountants to do faster arithmetic.
-When you think about the basic meaning of accounting automation, it is boiled down to using software to complete accounting tasks with higher accuracy and efficiency, which is exactly what the adding machine did.
+When you think about the basic meaning of accounting automation, it is boiled down to using AP software to complete accounting tasks with higher accuracy and efficiency, which is exactly what the adding machine did.

 Fast forward a century later to the first spreadsheet software in the late 1970s, then two decades later the first ERP system was launched by former IBM engineers in 1992 for enterprise-level manufacturers in Germany.
 Quickbooks entered the market in 1998, making computerized bookkeeping mainstream for small businesses to access.

 “Automation may be a good thing, but don’t forget that it began with Frankenstein.” -Anonymous

 These early softwares catapulted the innovation of accounting automation tools to become what they are today.
 Within the accounting world, many functions have been experimented with, improved and automated on their own as byproducts of different software like Quickbooks and ERP systems.
 An example of a specific accounts payable function is invoice processing, a critical part of the whole accounting cycle.
 Due to the tedious nature of invoice processing, accounts payable professionals have been greatly underserved by technology.
 Without efficient invoice processing workflows, errors happen often and bills aren’t paid, which can damage a company's reputation internally and externally.

 Fortunately, there are new technologies like artificial intelligence that can act as your co-pilot, autonomously managing 95% of tedious accounts payable data entry.

 What is invoice processing?